jiadonglou/Interactive-Lab-Hub/Lab 2/README.md

-**Take a video of your PiClock.** https://drive.google.com/file/d/1dpSgp_OzEyO55lpKwc0jSMc99Qi7NnN6/view?usp=sharing
+**Take a video of your PiClock.** https://drive.google.com/file/d/1dpSgp_OzEyO55lpKwc0jSMc99Qi7NnN6/view?usp=sharing The display is broken.

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+Add more visuals to the current display.
+Use another button to set your local timezone to a new one.